xpdavid/CS2103R-Report/index.md

 ##### Bug Prevention

 - It **worth** enforcing the `Findbugs` plugins in our build process **with** suppression.
-FindBug is more powerful than `CheckStyle` and `PMD`.
+FindBug may find "bugs" that `CheckStyle` and `PMD` could not find.
 We now also have the ability to print violations in console.

-- It **wroth** enforcing the `AvoidThrowingRawExceptionTypes` rule to give good software engineering practice.
+- It **wroth** enforcing the `AvoidThrowingRawExceptionTypes` rule to give a good software engineering practice.
 We could be consistent that we use `Assumption` to detect bugs and use `Exception` to deal with exceptions.

 ### Conclusion